 And some might be best described as a "hole in the wall."

 Until recently, the best places to eat Chinese food in San Francisco were in other parts of town.
 That's starting to change now, with a new generation of eateries coming up that provide some excellent options and don't require a trek to a neighborhood that's miles away.

-But if you're looking for an "authentic" San Francisco Chinatown dining experience, these places are some of the best you can find there.
+For some of the best new Chinese cuisine or "authentic" San Francisco Chinatown dining with better service and food quality, these places are some of the best you can find there.